 If you would like to talk to us about a potential appeal, please call our team.
 A criminal injuries solicitor could assess whether the award you’ve been given is fair.
 If not, and they feel you could have grounds to appeal, they could assist you.
 In some cases, you could appeal the award you’ve been given.

-We hope you have found our guide to how to make a criminal injury claim with a criminal record useful, We hope the CICA calculator to help you work out how much compensation for criminal injuries you could receive was also useful.
+We hope you have found our guide to how to make a criminal injury claim with a criminal record useful.
+We hope the CICA calculator on how much compensation for criminal injuries you could receive was also useful.